arttu-ekholm/healthmeter-ios/README.md

 ## About

-HealthMeter monitors the resting heart rate (RHR) from HealthKit and sends a push notification when the RHR is above your average.
+HealthMeter monitors the resting heart rate (RHR) and resting wrist temperature from HealthKit and sends a push notification when either measurement is elevated.
 Everything is done locally on the device and the notifications are local notifications.
+The app doesn't require or use network connection.

 ## Requirements